Prodrome: Neurodegenerative diseases

 Several neurodegenerative diseases have a prodromal phase.
 Early impairments in behavior, personality and language may be detected in Alzheimer's disease.
 In dementia with Lewy bodies, there is an identifiable set of early signs and symptoms that can appear 15 years or more before dementia develops.
 The earliest symptoms are constipation and dizziness from autonomic dysfunction, hyposmia (reduced ability to smell), visual hallucinations, and rapid eye movement sleep behavior disorder (RBD).
 RBD may appear years or decades before other symptoms.
 In Parkinson's disease the loss of sense of smell may aid in earlier diagnosis.
 Multiple sclerosis may have a prodromal phase.

 Migraine

 The prodromal phase of migraine is not always present, and varies from individual to individual, but can include ocular disturbances such as shimmering lights with reduced vision, altered mood, irritability, depression or euphoria, fatigue, yawning, excessive sleepiness, craving for certain food (e.g. chocolate), stiff muscles (especially in the neck), hot ears, constipation or diarrhea, increased urination, and other visceral symptoms.

-In other diseases

-Diverticulitis may worsen throughout the first day, as it starts out as small pains in the torso and/or mild diarrhea, and may slowly turn into vomiting and sharp pains in the lower left quadrant of the abdomen.

-The prodromal phase of herpes simplex is marked by tingling (paresthesia), itching, and pain.

-Prodromal measles is marked by fever, rhinorrhea, and conjuctivitis.
-Varicella may feature a prodrome; at least 37% of unvaccinated children who contract chickenpox have at least a mild febrile prodrome.